Kendall-Jackson

 Kendall-Jackson Vineyard Estates is a vineyard and winery, under the Kendall-Jackson brand, located in Santa Rosa, California in the Sonoma Valley wine country.
-As of 2010 Kendall-Jackson was the highest-selling brand of "super-premium" wine (retailing for more than US$15 per bottle) in the United States, often compared in blind tastings to 1er Cru wines of Volnay, Burgundy.
+As of 2010 Kendall-Jackson was the highest-selling brand of "super-premium" wine in the United States, often compared in blind tastings to 1er Cru wines of Volnay, Burgundy.

 History

 In 1974, San Francisco land-use attorney Jess Jackson and his wife Jane Kendall Wadlow Jackson converted an 80 acre pear and walnut orchard in Lakeport, California to a vineyard and sold wine grapes to local wineries.
+Jackson even made his own wine under the Chateau du Lac label, largely as a hobby.
 In 1982, a downturn in the grape market led them to produce their own wine instead of selling the grapes, and the Kendall-Jackson brand was established.

-That label now continues under the umbrella company, Jackson Family Wines, that Jackson later created.
+Jackson hired winemaker Jed Steele, who had been leading winemaking and viticulture operations at Edmeades Winery since 1974.
+A stuck fermentation of the 1982 Chardonnay resulted in a somewhat off-dry wine.
+It was bottled as is, and became an instant sensation.
+After bottles were sent to the Reagan White House in 1984, it became the First Lady's favorite, and the K-J Chardonnay was soon nicknamed "Nancy's wine" by San Francisco Chronicle's columnist Herb Caen.

+While the Chardonnay remained the "bread-and-butter wine" for the winery, its Vintner's Reserve affordably priced in 1986 at US$7, Kendall-Jackson also released Sauvignon blanc, Riesling, Cabernet Sauvignon and Zinfandel wines, and eventually expanded to Merlot and Muscat canelli as well.
+During Steele's tenure, Kendall-Jackson's annual case production soared from 35,000 in 1982 to more than 700,000 in 1991.

+In August 1990, Steele was promoted to director of winemaking at Kendall-Jackson as Tom Selfridge was hired as a winemaking consultant.
+Steele nevertheless decided to leave, and in what was described as an amicable split, Jackson agreed on a severance of US$400,000, plus $10,000 a month while Steele trained his successor.